niksudan/discord-weekly/README.md

 - Spotify track (ninbot ignores album links for now)
 - YouTube video (ninbot will try it's best to match)

 The playlist updates every Monday at 00:00 UTC.
+In addition, a message is posted to `#nincord-weekly` that will mention the top 5 contributors of that week.